Earned Credits: AP, CLEP, & Other Special Options

 - A minimum 2.75 cumulative GPA.

-- A minimum of 15 semester hours of completed UCD course work.
+- A minimum of 15 semester hours of completed CU Denver course work.

 Students are allowed to complete a maximum of 3 semester hours of internship credit per semester and 9 semester hours of internship credit is allowed overall toward the 120 semester hours applied toward graduation.

-Cooperative Education experiences are always paid, and students never earn academic credit for the experience.
-CO-OPS are different from job experience, because of the academic nature.
+Cooperative Education (CO-OPS) experiences are always paid, and students never earn academic credit for the experience.
+CO-OPS are different from job experience because of their academic nature.

 Undergraduate students should contact the Experiential Learning Center for details about internship opportunities, faculty sponsorship requirements, and cooperative education opportunities.